erikvullings/mithril-materialized/packages/lib/README.md

 ## Version history

+v0.14.9

+- NEW: `PasswordInput` component to enter passwords.

 v0.14.8

 - FIX: `Tabs` component selection did not work in Edge due to the way the `select` function was implemented in materialize-css.